Sonic-LockandLoad/assets/About Page/README.md

 Contains the about page.

-Requires the Vipnagorgialla and DIN Alternate Bold fonts to work with.
+Requires the Vipnagorgialla and Chakra Petch fonts to work with.